starewxz/starewxz/README.md

 # Hi, I'm Stas 👋

-I’m a full-stack web developer from Ukraine, passionate about building clean, effective web applications.
-Since starting in 2024, I’ve quickly grown through hands-on projects and continuous learning.
+I’m a full-stack web developer from Ukraine, dedicated to building clean, user-focused, and efficient web applications.
+Since beginning my coding journey in 2024, I’ve grown rapidly through real-world projects, consistent learning, and a deep passion for technology.

-I bring a unique perspective, transitioning from sports to coding with strong discipline and focus.
-My work ranges from simple apps to full landing pages and e-commerce projects, with a commitment to quality and steady progress.
+Coming from a background in sports, I bring a unique blend of discipline, focus, and drive into the world of development.
+My experience ranges from building simple interactive apps to full-featured landing pages and robust e-commerce platforms.
+I’m committed to writing quality code, delivering thoughtful design, and continuously improving through each project.

-Fun fact: look at my commit history on the bottom 👀 — a playful reminder that consistency leads to growth. 🐍

 ---